nasrin-h/Airbnb_London/README.md

 * Listings in Camden and Westminster have high levels of engagement due to having several reviews indicating that these areas yield high demand for stays.

-* Hackney, Islington, Barnet, Harringay and Camden are revealed to be hotspots.
+* Hackney, Islington, Westminster, Tower Hamlets, Southwark and Camden are revealed to be hotspots, so providing Airbnb accomodation is these boroughs is advised.